Docs / Meeting Recording / Whisper Models

 Click the gear icon in the sidebar or press Cmd + , to open Settings.

-Go to Meeting Recording
+Go to Meetings

 Download your preferred model